 Questions to ask your doctor

-It’s important to ask questions and learn as much as possible about your persistent pelvic pain.
+It’s important to ask questions and learn as much as possible about persistent pelvic pain.
 These questions may also help you find the best doctor to treat your pain.

 You can ask: